pencilzhang/DeepIlluminance-computational-color-constancy/Readme.md

 ### ColorChecker pretrained models

-Here we provide the pretrained models on ColorChecker for fine-tuning at BaiduYun: https://pan.baidu.com/s/1NfvBGdxmj3oA503UJK9pbg#list/path=%2Fpretrained_model and GoogleDrive:
+Here we provide the pretrained models on ColorChecker for fine-tuning at WeYun: https://share.weiyun.com/50GG5jx and GoogleDrive: https://drive.google.com/open?id=15tvz2DzlCQi3VgOpghGtkCwcf1giorWE.

 ### Testing

-For example, to test the downloaded pretrained models on ColorChecker, you can run `context_network/trained_model/test.py` to get the output of the contextual network.
-Then, run `refinement_network/trained_model/test.py` to get the final estimation result.
+For example, to test the downloaded pretrained models on ColorChecker, you can run `python context_network/trained_model/test.py` to get the output of the contextual network.
+Then, run `python refinement_network/trained_model/test.py` to get the final estimation result.

 ### Training

 We provide codes to train DeepIlluminance network with this repo:
-  For the contextual network: run `./context_network/train.py` For the refinement network: run `./refinement_network/train.py`
+  For the contextual network: run `python ./context_network/train.py` For the refinement network: run `python ./refinement_network/train.py`